About Project calendars

 Project calendars provide a framework for scheduling projects and allocating resources.
 By default, projects are assigned the default Organization calendar and inherit that calendar's working days and hours and events.
-You can override, or customize your project calendar by adding events and modifying working days and hours.
+You can override, or customize your project calendar by adding events and modifying working days and hours (see the Actions > Edit Calendar menu option in a project's Settings section).
 Any events you add or changes you make to working hours will impact your project schedule.
 You can also switch the base calendar to any active calendar.

 For example, you might decide not to schedule any work on Fridays for the first two months of a project to allow buffer in the project schedule while your resources get up to speed.
 You can set a recurring exception to the base calendar where every Friday for the desired months is a non-working day.
 When you schedule tasks, none will be scheduled on the Fridays set as non-working days.